 Search on Facebook and Twitter using the name of the company to find any public conversations happening about the organization, its products and past experiences customers have had.

 The Importance Of A Return Policy

+Once you’ve narrowed down your options, you can really dive into what is going to happen after checkout with each company.
 Transparent return policies are the most important thing to look for when buying a mattress online.
 If you don’t love how a mattress feels, it is important that you get a full refund for your purchase.

-Also take note of how long you have to return your mattress.
+Also, take note of how long you have to return your mattress.
 If a company only gives you 14 nights to try your mattress, that won’t be enough time to see if it’s really comfortable.
 A return policy should be at least 60 if not 90 nights long.